Aceinna/docs_openrtk/run.rst

  .. image:: media/EvalKit.jpg

- Now you ready to debug and test your application.
+ Now you are ready to debug and test your application.